-I’m happy to have you here for Episode Number 16, which is episode number two in our miniseries on goal setting and bringing your goals to fruition.
+I’m happy to have you here for Episode Number 16, episode number two, in our miniseries on goal setting and bringing your goals to fruition.
 We have already gone through the first four steps.
-And today we only have one step left.
-Today we are going to jump right in and we’re going to be talking about implementation.
+And today, we only have one step left.
+Today we are going to jump right in, and we’re going to be talking about implementation.
 We can’t set a goal without putting in place the right steps to make those goals happen.
 I know we want to dream big, and I know we want to get out of our comfort zone.
 At this point, you’ve already identified goals in eight areas of your life that you want to focus on.
-Now, you may have cheated a little bit and maybe you have two or three goals in one category, and you’re missing one or another.
-I encourage you to not do that.
+Now, you may have cheated a little bit, and maybe you have two or three goals in one category, and you’re missing one or another.
+I encourage you not to do that.
 We need to make sure there’s balance.
 I encourage you to have at least one in each one of these categories.
 We’re going to take that list, and we’re going to make sure that they become a part of our DNA.
 We’re not just writing them down one time a year and forgetting about them or writing them down one time a year and expecting magic to happen.
 Here are the steps to follow to make sure they happen.

 #1 – We went over our goals and our limiting beliefs, but I want you to take each one of those goals and write each one in the present tense and be very specific.
 Make sure they’re measurable.
 Internalize those and accept that they are going to happen.

-#2 – Take that list, put it on a specific paper that you can print out, and carry it with you every single day.
+#2 – Take that list, put it on a specific paper that you can print out, and carry it with you every day.
 Don’t leave it on your desk.
 Fold it up and stick it in your pocket or your purse.
-Read them out every morning when you wake up, and before you go to bed.
+Read them out every morning when you wake up and before you go to bed.
 Be sure you say them, and you believe them.

 #3 – Make a recording.
 When you’re driving, you can listen to that recording.
 Most phones have an app that will allow you to record something, and it can become one of your files on your phone.
 Take that recording, and you can have it transcribed.

 #8 – Use a tracking system to maintain all this.
 I would encourage you on page 16 is to have a spreadsheet with all of your goals.
 I want you to track each one of them.
 You can have a one-sentence list of your goals and then maybe have 12 squares behind it.
-Every month you have a success or failure then check off your success or leave blank if not accomplished.
+Every month you have a success or failure, then check off your success or leave blank if not accomplished.
 It needs to be a visual representation of your progress.

 #9 – Get rid of something old.
 You can’t keep adding more to your bucket without making space in your bucket.
-Before you can add more onto your plate and add another goal to your list, you need to see what space can be created by letting go of things that don’t matter, or things that aren’t important, or things that are not supporting your goals.
+Before you can add more to your plate and add another goal to your list, you need to see what space can be created by letting go of things that don’t matter, or things that aren’t important, or things that are not supporting your goals.